Gustav Krupp von Bohlen und Halbach: Interwar years

-During the occupation of the Ruhr in 1923, a French military court had Krupp imprisoned for seven months until the German government stopped their politics of passive resistance.
+During the occupation of the Ruhr in 1923, the directorate of the Krupp works ordered its employees to cease work, in line with the German policy of passive resistance to the occupation.
+A French military court sentenced Gustav Krupp to 15 years forced labour, though he was released on parole after six months once the German government abandoned its passive resistance strategy.

 The Versailles Treaty prevented Germany from making armaments and submarines, forcing Krupp to significantly reduce his labour force.
 His company diversified to agricultural equipment, vehicles and consumer goods.
 However, using the profits from the Vickers patent deal and subsidies from the Weimar government, Krupp secretly began the rearming of Germany with the ink barely dry on the treaty of Versailles.
 It secretly continued to work on artillery through subsidiaries in Sweden, and built submarine pens in the Netherlands.
 In the 1930s, it restarted manufacture of tanks such as the Tiger I and other war materials, again using foreign subsidiaries.

 Krupp was a member of the Prussian State Council from 1921 to 1933.
-Krupp was an avowed monarchist, but his first loyalty was to whoever held power.
+While Krupp was an avowed monarchist, his first loyalty was to whoever held power.
 He once left a business meeting in disgust when another industrialist, who was the one hosting the meeting, referred to the late President Friedrich Ebert as "that saddlemaker" (Der Sattelhersteller).